-North Side Youth Football (NSYF) is a non-profit 501(c)3 organization that promotes youth football through travel and non-travel programs for kids between the age of 7 and 14 on the North Side of Chicago.
+North Side Youth Football (NSYF) is a non-profit 501(c)3 organization that promotes youth football through programs for kids between the age of 5 and 14 on the North Side of Chicago.

 North Side Youth Football strives to provide every child who wishes to play football on the North Side of Chicago an appropriate and safe place to play relative to their age, weight, ability, experience, and commitment level.